khattakdev/bunify/README.md

 # Bunify

-Bunify is a simplistic routing framework for Bun.sh, designed to bring an Express.js-like experience to the Bun ecosystem.
+Bunify is a simplistic framework for Bun.sh, designed to bring an Express.js-like experience to the Bun ecosystem.

 ## Features